 - 71. Ticketmaster has breached several obligations imposed on it by consumer protection legislation in Quebec, notably Quebec's CPA, including ss.
 219, 228 and 239(a), 228, thus rendering sections 253 and 272 applicable.
 They have also violated s.
-45 and 52 of the Competition Act and articles 6, 7, 1375 and 1457 CCQ; - 72.
-In light of the foregoing, the following may be claimed collectively against the

-Defendants:

-- a) compensatory damages to the Class Members in the aggregate amount of the difference between the prices charged for "Platinum Official" tickets and what their regular price ought to have been; - b) the damages suffered by the Subclass Members, which are equal to the difference between the artificially inflated price that they paid for their tickets and the price that they should have paid in a competitive market system, had there not been an agreement between Ticketmaster and the event organizer(s) to fix a floor price for resale tickets; - c) punitive damages of \$300.00 per Class and Subclass member for the intentional breach of obligations imposed on the Defendants pursuant to s.
-272 CPA and the common law; and - d) injunctive relief.
+52 of the Competition Act; - 72.
+In light of the foregoing, the following may be claimed collectively against the Defendants: - a) compensatory damages in the aggregate amount of the difference between the prices charged for "Platinum Official" tickets and what their regular price ought to have been; - b) punitive damages of \$300.00 per Class member for the intentional breach of obligations imposed on the Defendants pursuant to s.
+272 CPA and the common law; and - c) injunctive relief.